Background and FAQs on Safe Drinking Water Trust and Statewide Water Tax Proposals

 In 2017, Sen. William Monning (D-Carmel) proposed SB 623 as a two-year bill as an attempt to establish California’s first-ever statewide drinking water tax.
-Previously, it was also advanced through a Brown Administration budget trailer billwhich was rejected by a Legislative Budget Committee in June 2018.
+Afterward, it was also advanced through a Brown Administration budget trailer bill which was rejected by a Legislative Budget Committee in June 2018.

-There is a new twist on the proposed water tax issue.
-As part of a last-minute effort before the California Legislative Session ends for the year, a new bill would impose a statewide “opt-out” charge on drinking water bills paid by California families and businesses.
-By changing the previously proposed tax to a voluntary contribution, supporters need only a simple majority to pass their bill SB 845 (Monning, Vidak).
+Last summer, a third attempt on the proposed water tax issue emerged with a new twist.
+As part of a last-minute effort before the California Legislative Session ended in August 2018, a new bill would have created a statewide “opt-out” charge on drinking water bills paid by California families and businesses.
+By changing the previously proposed tax to a voluntary contribution, supporters would have needed a simple majority to pass SB 845 (Monning, Vidak).
+SB 845 was not moved to the floor for a vote, but Assembly Speaker Anthony Rendon stated that the issue would be taken up again by the Legislature in 2019.

-SB 623 and SB 845 are being billed by supporters as a way to address a lack of access to safe drinking water for some rural, disadvantaged communities.
+SB 623 and SB 845 were hailed by supporters as a way to address a lack of access to safe drinking water for some rural, disadvantaged communities.
 Supporters of the drinking water tax believe a new tax levied on California homes and businesses is the best way to solve this problem.

-However, the Association of California Water Agencies (ACWA) is currently organizing a large coalition of business organizations, cities and water agencies which strongly oppose the proposed taxes or charges on Californians’ drinking water.
-While the coalition agrees with the goal of assisting disadvantaged communities without safe drinking water, it believes a statewide drinking water tax or charge is not the right approach to funding safe drinking water solutions.
-Instead, ACWA is proposing a package of funding solutions that would not require a new charge.
+However, the Association of California Water Agencies (ACWA) organized a large coalition of business organizations, cities and water agencies which strongly opposed the proposed taxes or charges on Californians’ drinking water.
+While the coalition agreed with the goal of assisting disadvantaged communities without access to safe drinking water, it proposed a package of funding solutions that would not require a new charge.

 Here are some frequently asked questions on the issue: